“Have I saved enough money for my trip around the world for a year?”

 The problem is, nobody can honestly answer that question except in the obvious cases when it is clearly not enough.
-If your year abroad includes 9 months in Europe and a month in Japan, you had better have a big inheritance coming or a major amount of coin saved up.
+If your year abroad includes 9 months in Europe and a month in Japan, you had better have a big inheritance coming, an online job/business you’ll keep doing, or a major amount of savings.
 If you’re going mostly to the places covered in The World’s Cheapest Destinations, however, you can get by for far less than you would spend at home…IF you do it right.

 Here are the questions you really need to answer honestly before you’ll know how much money you need.

 1) Am I spending most of my time in cheap destinations?

 You can spend two months in Indonesia and spend less than you would in two weeks in Norway or Switzerland.
 The Czech Republic is half the price of Austria even though they share a border.
 Guatemala is half the price of neighboring Belize.
 Bolivia is less than half the cost of neighboring Chile.
 If you’re not made of money, a country’s costs should be your #1 factor in choosing where to go.
 It’s that important.